CarbonFlora/robusta/readme.md

 ## Brief
 Given station, bearing, line data information on plan, if a program can reconstruct the line work then it should be proof of constructability.

+## Rewrite 2 Update
+- Take advantage of Bevy ECS change detection (https://docs.rs/bevy_ecs/latest/bevy_ecs/#change-detection).
+- Constraints: add coincident & extension constriant type.
+- Entity behavior
+    click once: select the entity/place the point. bring up the constraints imposed on this entity. highlight the entity depending on if it's a fixed for floating entity. (entities that can have fixed and floating points use gradients.) click again on a definition point: If it's a fixed point, pick-up the point and move it to the mouse for dropping.
+If it's a float point, it bring up the constraints to be removed or converted to fixed point.
+        Intersections:
+        fixed-fixed > pick-up the point belonging to the line/arc selected.
+No constraints can be added. fixed-float > moving the fixed will also move the float, maintaining constraints. float-float > shouldn't be possible as it's underdefined. (untested)
+- Take into consideration the following:
+    - Component Storage type
+    - Component Bundles for organization
+- Phantom system is split into the pointer and the phantom entities.
+This is required for the function of multi-point definition entities.

 ## Proposed Re-write 2
 - Term, dxf, core, bevy_egui are all fine. gui is the one that requires a re-write.
 - Use more of the ECS system by adding RobustaEntity into the entity itself via component.
 This way, Hashmap isn't required to correlate the two.